electerious/Ackee/docs/Get started.md

 git push origin heroku master
 ```

-After your application re-deploys you'll have the latest Ackee!
+After your application re-deploys you'll have the latest version of Ackee!